Eznis Airways: Fleet development

 Eznis Airways Boeing 737-700 (2019).

 A former Eznis Airways Saab 340 (2010).

 In January 2009, the CEO of the airline Glen Pickard, stated that Eznis Airways signed a LoI with Bombardier Aerospace for the purchase of seven Bombardier CSeries aircraft, although this was never reported as official by Bombardier.

 The airline made the decision to introduce jet aircraft in early 2011 and two Avro RJ85 aircraft (both ex Lufthansa Cityline airframes) joined the fleet.
 The first was delivered from the UK in June 2011 (registered as JU-9909) with the second arriving in September 2011 (JU-9915).
 The aircraft were primarily destined to be used on charter flying to mining sites in the Gobi desert and were modified for operations on gravel runways.
-Both Avros remain in service although only one is now dedicated to the Ulaanbaatar - Oyut Tolgoi route.
+Both Avros were retired on 24 May, 2013.
+With both of them initially going to Ukraine Mediterranean Airlines, and was later sold to Mahan Air 5 days later.
 The aircraft were also used on services to the west of the country (Khovd, Ulaangom and Ulgii) but reducing load factors and unrealistic fare structures made the routes uneconomic for the RJs to operate.
-Consequently, the airline now looked to the Bombardier Dash8-Q400 to restore its economic fortunes on its longer range domestic routes while the Avros continue to provide the lift capacity required by the mining companies.
+Consequently, the airline looked to the Bombardier Dash8-Q400 to restore its economic fortunes on its longer range domestic routes while the Avros continue to provide the lift capacity required by the mining companies.
 The Q400s had their Danish registration cancelled by 2015 (OY-YAG repainted and now operates as S2-AGW for US-Bangla Airlines).

 The Boeing 737 venture was a four-month exercise for the company.
 It was leased with a view to EZNIS opening international routes to Seoul, Beijing and Hong Kong.
 However, Eznis' access to international routes was denied, thus making the Boeing 737 project nonviable.
 Apart from operating a few charter flights, the aircraft never entered scheduled service.